Padley ● Agriculture

 Turning the page

 Our first call was the name.
 A slight tweak from Padley’s – a name closely associated with its poultry business – to Padley produced a more universal name in keeping with its newly broadened activities.
-Reflecting the Padley legacy, we also created new graphic icon to communicate the quality running through the business since its G W Padley roots.
+Reflecting the Padley legacy, we also created a new graphic icon to communicate the quality running through the business since its G W Padley roots.

 From here, the new Padley website brought the full Padley story into vivid life.
 With an inclusive UX that told the Padley story to both its traditional agricultural and new land promotion audiences.